Boosting net profit to 27.8%, Koidra won the Autonomous Greenhouse Challenge, again

 Table 2: Net profit and total cost calculation from income sellable lettuces minus fixed costs and operational costs (heating, electricity, CO2, intervention to the algorithm) per crop cycle.

-Koidra’s participation under the umbrella of team Koala in the AGC and its success in delivering autonomous growing technology have been a significant achievement for the company.
-The Autopilot solution has demonstrated its capability to provide quality crops, boost energy usage efficiency and reduce operating expenses.
+Koidra’s participation under the umbrella of team Koala in the AGC and its success in delivering autonomous growing technology has been a significant achievement for the company.
+The KoPilot solution has demonstrated its capability to provide quality crops, boost energy usage efficiency and reduce operating expenses.
 Koidra’s innovations have provided a competitive advantage that can benefit commercial lettuce production and the agricultural industry as a whole.

 About Koidra